 Occasionally seen: Ear infections

-Suggested tests: Hip, regular ear checks
+Suggested tests: Hip evaluation, regular ear examinations

 Life span: 11–12 years